ryuichiueda/slides_marp/prob_robotics_2025/lesson3e.md

 - (Just to be clear) Don't oversimplify things and think in terms of expected value.
     - Example
         - The expected value of a lottery ticket is half the amount you bet, but people have actually won hundreds of millions of yen.
-        - If you just aim to get credits for a lecture that says "Live by maximizing expected value," you won't learn anything.
+        - If you just aim to get credits for lectures with a profession "I live by maximizing expected value," you won't learn anything.

 ---